qpsolvers/qpbenchmark/README.md

 ## Citation

-To cite this benchmark in your scientific works:
+If you use `qpbenchmark` in your scientific works, please cite it *e.g.* as follows:

 ```bibtex
 @software{qpbenchmark_2023,